 Southern New Brunswick usually experiences some degree of spring flooding as rain combines with snow melt from the northern part of the province to inundate the Saint John River and its tributaries.
 Consequently, most horse people living along these waterways have flood evacuation plans in place for themselves and their animals.

 In spring 2018, however, the waters rose unprecedentedly quickly, ferociously and to such levels that even the best-prepared citizens scrambled to escape.
-Many sought refuge for their animals at downtown Fredericton’s exhibition grounds and racetrack, including one woman who arrived with a pretty black and white paint named Willow.
+Many sought refuge for their animals at downtown Fredericton’s exhibition grounds and racetrack, including one woman who arrived with a pretty black and white paint horse named Willow.
 The single mother of two was struggling, as the flood had wiped out her farm.
 She had bought the coming three-year-old a few months earlier not knowing the mare was pregnant.

 Concerned for Willow, who was really still just a baby herself, local real estate agent and horsewoman Debbie Shorten put out a call on social media appealing not just for help with supplies and care for the young horse, but for a foster home where Willow could safely give birth.